OSU Alumni Association

-Oklahoma State University offers undergraduate and graduate programs at OSU-Tulsa.
+Oklahoma State University (OSU) offers undergraduate and graduate programs at Oklahoma State University-Tulsa (OSU-Tulsa).
 For undergraduate programs, lower-division courses (1000- and 2000-level) are available at Tulsa Community College or other area two-year colleges.
-Students should consult an OSU-Tulsa academic advisor for a list of transferable courses.
-Upper-division (3000- and 4000-level) and graduate (5000- and 6000-level) are offered at OSU-Tulsa.
+Students should consult an OSU-Tulsa academic counselor for a list of transferable courses.
+Upper-division courses (3000- and 4000-level) and graduate courses (5000- and 6000-level) are offered at OSU-Tulsa.

 OSU provides admission, enrollment, financial aid and academic advising services at OSU-Tulsa.
 Scholarships are also available from OSU-Tulsa.
 Students may enroll in classes in Tulsa or Stillwater and pay tuition at either location.
 The student’s official academic records and transcripts are maintained by OSU at the Stillwater campus.
 Faculty are hired by OSU and the college offering the degree program.
 Upon completion of an academic program, the degree is granted by OSU.
 Students are responsible for making certain each course taken will apply toward the chosen degree or certificate program.
 Courses taken from other participating universities are treated as transfer credit courses.
 Transfer credit hours are applied to a student’s degree program in accordance with regulations of OSU.

 Semester class schedules for OSU-Tulsa are available online at http://www.osu-tulsa.okstate.edu/schedule/index.php.
 For additional information on undergraduate programs, contact the OSU-Tulsa campus at 918-594-8355.
-For additional information on graduate programs, contact the OSU-Tulsa Graduate Student Services Center at 918-594-8455 or visit the website at www.osu-tulsa.okstate.edu.
+For additional information on graduate programs, contact the OSU-Tulsa Graduate Student Services Center at 918-594-8455.
+Information is also available on the OSU-Tulsa website at www.tulsa.okstate.edu.